Robin-Castellani/Website-Monitor/README.md

 ## ⚙️Configuration
 1. Websites to be monitored are listed in a personalised `.csv` file.
-   An example of the initial configuration can be found in the file `websites.csv`.
+   An example of the initial configuration can be found in the file `example_websites.csv`.
 Here is the specification of the file:

    * The first row must be the following:
      ```